-However, this simply reinforced the broader growth project by the Cambodian government granting land concessions to real estate and non-forest extractive industries which resulted the conversion of forest land to industrial agriculture, rubber, and other plantations (RGC 2005).
-However non-timber economic concessions continued during this time, resulting in significant and widespread further clearing forests (NASA Earth Observatory 2017).
-This, in turn, and in contradiction to the forest reforms, led to continued widespread evictions of local communities (Milne and Mahanty 2017).
-Hence, the economic concessions – which stemmed in part by the unbridled overexpansion of forest concessions to promote economic growth that led to massive declines in forest fibre and use, that then reinforced a broader set of good governance efforts focused on diversifying growth beyond forests, resulting in worsened environmental and livelihood problems.
+However, this simply reinforced the broader growth project by the Cambodian government itself granting land concessions to real estate and non-forest extractive industries which resulted the conversion of forest land to industrial agriculture, rubber, and other plantations (RGC 2005)resulting in significant and widespread further clearing forests (NASA Earth Observatory 2017).
+This, in turn, and in contradiction to the ideas behind the forest reforms, led to widespread evictions of local communities (Milne and Mahanty 2017).
+Hence, the economic concessions possibly focused on diversifying growth beyond forests, resulting in worsened environmental and livelihood problems.

 These trends are exacerbated by contradictory rules and jurisdictional competition.
 For example, although the Ministry of Agriculture, Forestry, and Fishery (MAFF) has the formal authority to grant economic concessions following bureaucratic reforms in the beginning of the 2000s.
-However the Ministry of Environment (MoE) and other agencies have ignored this formal requirement by also granted formal concessions (Neef and Oldenburg 2014).
+However the Ministry of Environment (MoE) and other agencies have ignored this formal requirement by also granting formal concessions (Neef and Oldenburg 2014).
 And, while concessions granting by a Minister requires approval from the relevant Provincial Governors and the Prime Minister’s office, there is no approval process from lower levels of the Ministries, such as MAFF’s Forest Administration, which is responsible for overseeing the development of management plans for production forest, or MoE’s general department, which is responsible for protected forest (RGC 2005).
 Similarly, local administrative units within MAFF and MoE dealing with forest plans and forest protection profoundly lacked financial resources, and technical knowledge, to ensure enforce whatever problems the government agencies deemed important.

 As a result, concessions granting has conflicted with, and trumped, local forestry plans and protected areas designations.

 Perhaps even more challenging is the informal and formal role the Military plays in contributing to interagency conflict and confusion.
 For example, local military units have regularly been found to overrule the Forest Administration and local communities by simply entering and clearing community forests for their own gain (Un and So 2009, Schoenberger 2017).
 At the same time this fragmentation story is countervailed by the constitutional provisions common in many developing countries that all forest land belongs to the state.
 As a result, efforts to promote economic growth through large scale concessions generally have greater institutional authority than efforts to foster local claims to customary rights (RGC 2001a, Schoenberger 2017).

+The following is from 2005 onwards, up til today!!!!